Andalex Resources

 Andalex History

-The Pinnacle mine was joined by the Wildcat loadout in 1981, and the Genwal Crandall Canyon mine in 1995, and the West Ridge mine in 1999.
 Andalex Resources (and its four Utah properties) was sold to Murray Energy in 2006.
-The Genwal Crandall Canyon mine and the West Ridge mine were shut down in 2007, and the Centennial mines (now known as the Tower mine) was shut down in 2008.
+The Genwal Crandall Canyon mine and the West Ridge mine were shut down in 2007, and the Centennial mines (later known as the Tower mines) was shut down in 2008.
 Although the mines are inactive, the sucessor company to Murray Energy, Utah Land Resources, Inc. retains ownership and responsibility.
 Ownership of the Wildcat loadout was passed to its joint partner, Intermountain Power Agency in 2011.

 Andalex Resources was a company with its U. S. offices in Louisville, Kentucky, but its top-level parent company existed behind multiple layers of corporate structure operating out of The Netherlands, hence the regular referrals to it being a Dutch company.
 Andalex Resources was in fact, a closely-held private company owned by the Mitchell-Green family of Geneva, Switzerland.
 It had its 150-year-old roots in Scotland, where its most prominent owner had been Sir Harold Mitchell, who died in 1984.
 (Read the Wikipedia article about Sir Harold Mitchell)

-Andalex has been owned since its inception by the Mitchell-Green family.
+Andalex and its various predecessor companies has been owned since its inception by the Mitchell-Green family.
 The Mitchell family originally became involved in the coal mining business in 1835 with operations in Scotland and subsequently began operating in Canada and the U.S. in 1911 and 1976, respectively.
 The U.S. coal business subsequently grew through a series of acquisitions of operations and Federal coal leases over the next several years to include the existing Andalex operations in Utah, as well as operations in Eastern and Western Kentucky.
 The family began shifting its ownership interests away from coal about a decade ago to focus on real estate and investments primarily in Europe.
 The Canadian business, Luscar Ltd., was sold in 1996 and the Eastern and Western Kentucky operations were divested by mid-1998.
 Andalex is the last remaining piece of the Mitchell-Green family's coal investment holdings.
 (Coal Age magazine, January 2006, page 20-21)

 April 1990